knative/eventing/DEVELOPMENT.md

    - [Google Container Registry quickstart](https://cloud.google.com/container-registry/docs/pushing-and-pulling)
    - [Docker Hub quickstart](https://docs.docker.com/docker-hub/)

-**Note**: You'll need to be authenticated with your `KO_DOCKER_REPO` before pushing images.
-Run `gcloud auth configure-docker` if you are using Google Container Registry or `docker login` if you are using Docker Hub.
+> :information_source: You'll need to be authenticated with your
+> `KO_DOCKER_REPO` before pushing images.
+Run `gcloud auth configure-docker` if
+> you are using Google Container Registry or `docker login` if you are using
+> Docker Hub.

 ### Setup your environment